KaniaSebastian/Titanic-Data-Cleaning/README.md

 # Titanic-Data-Cleaning
-Cleaning messy Titanic data using pandas, numpy and Jupyter Notebook.
+Cleaning messy Titanic data using Python with pandas, numpy and Jupyter Notebook.